-Now the mystery transitions Stop
+Now the mystery transitions Stop,

-and Delete
+Block and Delete are defined.

 The reason why these transitions have no start state is